Lesson 4. Verbs and Prepositions (Basic, A Level):

 When you do things to help someone, you care for that person.
 You do things to make sure that they are okay.

-As an expression, you can also say you don’t care for something or someone when you don’t really like something or someone very much.
+As an expression, you can say you don’t care for people or things when you do not like them very much.

-• I don’t care if you’re tired.
+- I don’t care that you’re tired.
 You must finish all the work.

 Examples: care about